HHousen/TransformerSum/README.md

   --precision PRECISION
                         Full precision (32), half precision (16).
 Can be used on CPU, GPU or TPUs.
+  --seed SEED           Seed for reproducible results.
+Can negatively impact
+                        performace in some cases.
   --profiler            To profile individual steps during training and assist
                         in identifying bottlenecks.
   --progress_bar_refresh_rate PROGRESS_BAR_REFRESH_RATE